 FHA loan limits

-FHA periodically adjusts the loan limit to reflect conditions in the housing market.
-For case numbers assigned on or after:
+FHA periodically adjusts the loan limit to reflect conditions in the housing markets.
+The loan limits are as follows for case numbers assigned on or after:

 - January 1, 2019: $726,525